 Eric received his B.A. in Theatre Arts Studies and Portuguese from Brigham Young University Provo, Utah, and his M.A. in Theatre History, Theory, and Literature from Indiana University.
 His research interests include Luso-Brazilian theatre, post-colonialism, hemispheric studies, and Mormon theatre.
 He has recently presented papers on Theatre of the Oppressed and its Brazilian roots and the establishment of Mormon identity in 19th-century American theatre.
 In 2012, he directed the world premiere of Brazillian playwright Lucienne Guedes Fahrer’s play, Refusing the Flower, which he also translated.
 Eric has his own short play published in Out

 of the Mount: 19 from New Play Project and is currently working on translating the works of several other Brazilian playwrights for English publication.
+In addition to his research, Eric is also the current President and conference chair for IU's Association for Research in Theatre (ART@IU).

 Jenna Kate Johnson